szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Bastard swords: I never liked that bastard swords were "between long swords and two-handed swords," but there was no max damage difference between long swords and bastard swords.
 So now they're damage-wise actually between both (1d8+1).
 - Two-handed swords: This increases the minimum damage, similar to bastard swords, and will deal 1d9+1 as base.
 Two-handed swords that deal 1d12 base damage will instead deal 2d6.

-**Component 1361:** Make axes deal extra damage equal to its base damage on critical hits
+**Component 1361:** Make axes or halberds deal extra damage equal to its base damage on critical hits

 The only difference between axes and swords functionally is the speed factor.
 Axes are 2 points slower than long swords.
+In the case of Halberds, they're one point faster than two-handed swords.
 Speed factor determines how early or late you hit during your turn to attack each round.
 Its significance is debatable, and in my experience it's much more important for backstabbing, to ensure that the first movement of your character when attacking is an actual attack and not something cosmetic.
 To widen the difference between both, axes have the following difference:

-- Melee critical hits for one-handed axes deal extra damage equal to 1d8 + Enchantment (1d10 in the case of two-handed axes)
+- Melee critical hits for one-handed axes deal extra damage equal to 1d8 + Enchantment (1d10 in the case of two-handed axes and halberds)
 - Ranged critical hits deal extra damage equal to 1d6 + Enchantment

-For example, a critical hit with a +3 sword could deal 20 slashing damage, but if it was an axe, it would deal instead between 24-31 slashing damage (i.e. 20 plus 1d8+3)
+For example, a critical hit with a +3 sword could deal 20 slashing damage, but if it was an axe, it would deal instead between 24-31 slashing damage (i.e. 20 plus 1d8+3).
+Configuration options are added to modify axes and halberds independently.

 This is conceptually how it works in NWN.
 Axes deal triple critical damage.
 That would be absurd in the context of BG's health pools, but it provides regardless a bonus.
 Skull breaker!